UN envoy warns of ‘dangerous’ escalation cycle in war-wracked Yemen

 However, “in my latest exchanges, I have received assurances that all parties prefer the path to peace,” Grundberg said.

 Hundreds of thousands of people in Yemen have died in the fighting and from indirect causes, such as disease and malnutrition.
 More than 18 million Yemenis need “urgent support”, according to the UN’s humanitarian agency OCHA.

 “Yemen is not a footnote to a wider regional story,” Grundberg warned.
 “The regional escalation does not negate the urgent needs in Yemen for a nationwide ceasefire.”

-Al Jazeera’s Gabriel Elizondo, reporting from the United Nations headquarters, said this is the first time in nearly five months that the Security Council has held an “open” meeting on Yemen.
+Al Jazeera’s Gabriel Elizondo, reporting from the UN headquarters in New York, said this was the first time in nearly five months that the Security Council has held an “open” meeting on Yemen.

 “Last year, the internationally recognised government and the Houthis were inching closer to some peace agreement, but … it’s certainly much more complicated now,” Elizondo said.